ingridstevens/whisper-audio-transcriber/README.md

     Document(page_content='the coming of a universal brotherhood.
 A republic which shakes roads and dissolves their', metadata={'source': '14'})]

-Then we take the documents and the query together to generate a response
+Then we take these text chunks, and the query together to generate a response.
+This is the RAG step - our query is semantically compared to our document chunks, and we *Retrive* the top several semantically similar chunks.
+These then *Augment* our query to enable us to *Generate* a response - there you have it RAG!

     response = chain({"input_documents": docs, "question": query}, return_only_outputs=True)